arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/datasheet/datasheet.md

 # Description

 The feature packed **Arduino® Nano RP2040 Connect** brings the new **Raspberry Pi RP2040** microcontroller to the Nano form factor.
-Make the most of the dual core **32-bit Arm® Cortex®-M0+** to make Internet of Things projects with Bluetooth and Wi-Fi connectivity thanks to the **U-blox® Nina W102** module.
+Make the most of the dual core **32-bit Arm® Cortex®-M0+** to make Internet of Things projects with Bluetooth®  and Wi-Fi connectivity thanks to the **U-blox® Nina W102** module.
 Dive into real-world projects with the onboard accelerometer, gyroscope, RGB LED and microphone.
 Develop robust embedded AI solutions with minimal effort using the **Arduino® Nano RP2040 Connect**!

 # Target Areas
 Internet of Things (IoT), machine learning, prototyping,